Graph Reachability

 and tee

-operators, and a cycle-forming back-edge
+operators, and a cycle-forming back-edge.

-that passes through an auto-generated handoff
+There is also an auto-generated handoff

-is not a stratum boundary (after all, it connects stratum 0 to itself!)
-It simply enforces the rule that a push producer and a pull consumer must be separated by a handoff
+operator that enforces the rule that a push producer and a pull consumer must be separated by a handoff